davutcagri/SpringBoot-Kafka-Example/README.md

-# 🚀 Spring Boot Kafka Docker Example
+# 🚀 Spring Boot Kafka Example

 This project demonstrates an example application built with **Spring Boot**, **Apache Kafka**, and **Docker**.
 It showcases how to integrate Kafka for messaging within a Spring Boot application and containerize the system using Docker.